aziele/unique-namer/README.md

 ![cover](images/cover.png)

-A Python package and command-line utility to generate unique and memorable names (e.g., `talented-toucan`, `naughty-watermelon`) and identifiers (e.g., `broken-radio-7ab4g`).
-These names/IDs span various categories like science, animals, and history, and often have a humorous twist.
+A Python package and command-line utility to generate unique and memorable names (e.g., `talented-toucan`, `naughty-watermelon`) and IDs (e.g., `broken-radio-7ab4g`).
+These names/IDs are ideal for naming temporary directories, user session IDs, gamer tags, project names, process names, or submitted jobs.

+The generated names cover a wide range of categories, including science, animals, and history, often with a humorous twist.
+While creating unique-namer, I was inspired by the creative names used by Docker for its containers and NextFlow for its processes.

 ### Features

 * Over 17 million unique names
 * Nearly infinite unique identifiers
-* Ideal for naming temporary directories, user session IDs, gamer tags, project names, process names, submitted jobs, and more.
+* 20+ vocabulary categories
+* Customizable names and categories

 ## Table of contents